hyperbard/hyperbard.github.io/README.md

 ![Hyperbard logo](/assets/images/hyperbard.svg)

-Hyperbard is a new dataset presenting diverse relational data representation derived from William Shakespeare's plays.
+Hyperbard is a new dataset presenting diverse relational data representations derived from William Shakespeare's plays.
 Our goal is to show the power of different representations, in particular those that make use of concepts from hypergraphs.